TheJoin95/covid19-market-waiting-times/README.md

 Please, note that sometimes a place can have a parking area or other stuff where the geolocation can make some mistakes.
 I can not detect where the people are, if they are people or car, how many people are in the line etc etc. The estimates are based on the data that come from Google with an additional formula to get an approx time to wait.
 This error can change from a place to another.

+# Other contributors
+Many thanks to [ptoone](https://github.com/ptoone), that run [thexyz](https://www.thexyz.com/) a secure, private email hosting service, for support the project by mantain a VPS in US/CA region.

 # TODO

 - Add search input in an overlay